Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Introduction

-To investigate this question, we conduct preliminary experiments to FedLLM's defense capability against malicious clients and examine whether defenses can be implemented from LoRA weights.
-Specifically, we simulate attacks at different scales and analyze the distribution of client LoRA weights.
-Our findings reveal that FedLLM is highly vulnerable to malicious attacks, while LoRA weights from different types of clients exhibit distinguishable intrinsic properties~\cite{ye2024emerging,bagdasaryan2020backdoor,bhagoji2019adversarial}.
+To investigate this question, we conduct a preliminary study to evaluate the robustness of FedLLM against malicious clients and to examine whether defenses can be implemented using LoRA updates.
+Specifically, we simulate attacks at different scales and analyze the distribution of client LoRA updates.
+Our findings reveal that FedLLM is highly vulnerable to malicious attacks, while LoRA updates from different client types exhibit distinguishable intrinsic properties~\cite{ye2024emerging,bagdasaryan2020backdoor,bhagoji2019adversarial}.

-Inspired by these findings, we propose Safe-FedLLM, a probe-based framework that implements defenses for FedLLM at the step, client, and shadow levels.
-It adopts LoRA weights generated during FL as the aggregation security factor to automatically identify and suppress malicious updates.
-Safe-FedLLM effectively utilizes the model's intrinsic ability to filter harmful content, thereby blocking malicious information while maintaining performance.
-Furthermore, we find that by incorporating a weighting mechanism, Safe-FedLLM can more fully exploit benign data and enhance utilization efficiency for normal clients.
-Extensive experiments demonstrate that our framework can identify malicious samples and significantly improves model robustness against various attacks while maintaining competitive performance on benign tasks.
+Inspired by these findings, we propose Safe-FedLLM, a probe-based framework that implements defenses for FedLLM at the Step-Level, Client-Level, and Shadow-Level.
+Safe-FedLLM uses LoRA updates generated during FL to derive security factors for aggregation, thereby automatically identifying and suppressing malicious updates.
+Safe-FedLLM effectively exploits the intrinsic separability of benign and malicious LoRA updates, thereby blocking malicious information while maintaining performance.
+Furthermore, we find that incorporating a weighting mechanism enables Safe-FedLLM to better exploit benign data and improve the contributions of benign clients during aggregation.
+Extensive experiments demonstrate that our framework can identify malicious updates and significantly improve model robustness against various attacks while maintaining competitive performance on benign tasks.
 Notably, Safe-FedLLM effectively filters malicious data and improves model performance without compromising training efficiency.
-Our main contributions are as follows: \begin{itemize} \item {We analyze and quantify the safety vulnerabilities of FedLLM from the perspective of LoRA weights, revealing that FedLLM is highly susceptible to malicious attacks.} \item {We observe that LoRA weights from different client types exhibit distinguishable intrinsic properties, thereby enabling them to serve as effective endogenous safety signals.} \item {We propose Safe-FedLLM, a probe-based framework that leverages intrinsic parameter changes to achieve low-overhead, high-efficiency defense against malicious attacks in federated learning.} \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item {We analyze and quantify the safety vulnerabilities of FedLLM from the perspective of LoRA updates, revealing that FedLLM is highly susceptible to malicious attacks.} \item {We observe that LoRA updates from different client types exhibit distinguishable intrinsic properties, thereby enabling them to serve as effective endogenous safety signals.} \item {We propose Safe-FedLLM, a probe-based framework that leverages intrinsic parameter changes to achieve low-overhead, high-efficiency defense against malicious attacks in federated learning.} \end{itemize}